Martina Schradi: Oh, I see?!

 Schradi noted discussions in the province of Baden-Wuerttemberg on the implementation of LGBT*I themes in the school curriculum as catalyst for Oh, I see?!.
 The comics are a collection of true stories about people ages 20–68 in the LGBT*I community.
 Different themes are found throughout the comics including coming out stories, anonymity at work and experiences on how peers at school view homosexuality.
-A book was first published in 2014, but many of the comics can also be found on the official website for Oh, I see?!, available in German, English, Spanish and Russian.
+A book was first published in 2014, but many of the comics can also be found on the official website for Oh, I see?!, available in German, Chinese, English, Spanish, and Russian.
 A Chinese translation is in preparation Beyond being a collection of people's lives, it is an anti-discrimination project supported by the Federal Ministry of Family Affairs, Senior Citizens, Women and Youth in a project titled Toleranz fördern – Kompetenz stärken(Promoting tolerance-strengthening competence), the Human Rights Office of the City of Nuremberg, and the Hannchen-Mehrzweck-Stiftung.
 More details on this project are given in a chapter which Schradi co-authored in the book Teaching Gender.